SkoolNotes/Taproot/2020MATH530/KBe20math530retMiniQuizSubspaceAdditionGroup.md

 It seems like my notion of subspace sums is roughly correct, so I am pretty sure that
 $$
-\begin{bbox}No, subspaces do not form a group under subspace addition due to a lack of inverses\end{bbox}
+\fbox{ No, subspaces do not form a group under subspace addition due to a lack of inverses. }
 $$

 ---